 The M.E.A.N. or 'Multi Environment Armor Number' series of vehicles were first introduced in the early Second Age.
 Prior to the production of "meanies", as they came to be called, the Foundation operated a wide assortment of land vehicles.
+MEAN is the smaller cousin of MuRN.

 Development of the MEAN